 The tarrasque is basically a kaiju.
 It’s 50 feet tall and 70 feet long, quadrupedal but walking on its hind legs and using its tail for balance (the Monster Manual compares this to a bird of prey, but a better comparison is to a dinosaur or—let’s be honest—some kind of hellish kangaroo).
 With Intelligence 3, it’s overwhelmingly a creature of instinct, with no more ability to learn, adapt or strategize than a cat or dog.
 Its Strength and Constitution peg the meter, but its Dexterity is a merely average 11—unsurprising, given how much mass it has to move.
 Its Wisdom and Charisma are similarly average, so it’s the tarrasque’s brute Strength and Constitution and very low Intelligence that define its behavior.

 Tarrasques are immune to fire and poison damage as well as physical damage from normal weapons.
 Like many monsters with saving throw proficiencies, the tarrasque has proficiency on only two of the big three: Constitution and Wisdom.
-This means that Dex saves are the closest thing it has to an Achilles’ heel—but it also has Legendary Resistance, giving it automatic successes on up to three saving throws, and those are always going to be the first three, unless a player character lobs something at it that’s not even worth dodging, such as a fireball spell.
+This means that Dex saves are the closest thing it has to an Achilles’ heel—but it also has Legendary Resistance, giving it automatic successes on up to three saving throws, and those are always going to be the first three failures, unless a player character lobs something at it that’s not even worth dodging, such as a fireball spell.
 And the tarrasque also has Magic Resistance, giving it advantage on saves against spells and other magical effects, and Reflective Carapace, which causes ranged spell attacks, magic missiles and lightning bolts to bounce off it (occasionally, back in the direction of the caster).

 So let’s pause here and enumerate what kinds of damage can get through the hide of a tarrasque: